…because words matter.

-Men are especially susceptible to resorting to self-demeaning language.
+Leaders driven by self-motivation are especially susceptible to resorting to self-demeaning language.
 It’s their go-to for taking the hill, finishing the push, or self-motivating to do something they loathe.
-Often rooted in a negative inner voice they learned as a boy, it may work for the short-term but has long-term implications for self and others — namely, it just doesn’t inspire, it tires.
+Often rooted in a negative inner voice they learned as a child, it may work for the short-term but has long-term implications for self and others — namely, it just doesn’t inspire, it tires.

 If you want a compliant culture, don’t change a thing.
 If you want an inspired, committed culture – start watching your language, and start learning a second language — the language which inspires.
 Stop need-ling and should-ing on yourself and others.

 The language which inspires is rooted in love-to, not loathe-to.
 It’s rooted in belief of a ‘why’ way bigger than you, and in a ONEness for which all humans yearn.
 It’s language is OPUS-focused:

 “I get to…”